awsdocs/amazon-ecs-developer-guide/doc_source/ecs_cwe_events.md

 The Amazon ECS container agent disconnects and reconnects several times per hour as a part of its normal operation, so agent connection events should be expected\.
 These events are not an indication that there is an issue with the container agent or your container instance\.

 You upgrade the Amazon ECS container agent on an instance\.
 The container instance detail contains an object for the container agent version\.
-If you upgrade the agent, this version information changes and triggers an event\.
+If you upgrade the agent, this version information changes and generates an event\.

 **Example Container instance state change event**
 Container instance state change events are delivered in the following format\.
 The `detail` section below resembles the [ContainerInstance](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_ContainerInstance.html) object that is returned from a [DescribeContainerInstances](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_DescribeContainerInstances.html) API operation in the *Amazon Elastic Container Service API Reference*\.
 For more information about EventBridge parameters, see [Events and Event Patterns](https://docs.aws.amazon.com/eventbridge/latest/userguide/eventbridge-and-event-patterns.html) in the *Amazon EventBridge User Guide*\.